Israt Sultana Elen Bhutto

-Israt Sultana Elen Bhutto is a Bangladesh Nationalist Party politician and the former Member of Parliament from Jhalokati-2.
+Israt Sultana Elen Bhutto is a Bangladesh Nationalist Party politician and a former member of parliament from Jhalokati-2.

 Career

-Bhutto was elected to Parliament in a by-election in 2000 from Jhalokati-2 as a Bangladesh Nationalist Party candidate.
-The seat fell vacant following the death of her husband and Member of Parliament, Zulfiker Ali Bhutto.
-She was re-elected in the 2001 Bangladesh General election as a candidate of Bangladesh Nationalist Party beating Bangladesh Awami League politician, Amir Hossain Amu.
+Bhutto was elected to parliament in a by-election in 2000 from Jhalokati-2 as a Bangladesh Nationalist Party candidate.
+The seat fell vacant following the death of her husband and member of parliament, Zulfiker Ali Bhutto.
+She was re-elected in the 2001 Bangladesh general election as a candidate of Bangladesh Nationalist Party beating Bangladesh Awami League politician, Amir Hossain Amu.
 In 2006, she was sued by Chunnu Mollah, older brother of her Zulfiker, accusing her of murdering her husband.